violethaze74/eclipse/TESTPLAN.md

 2. If necessary, remove the old version of the plugin.
   1. Help > Installation details
-  2. Click "Google Cloud Platform for Eclipse 4.5".
+  2. Click "Google Cloud Platform for Eclipse 4.5 and 4.6".
 (If this is not present, move on to step 3 below.)
   3. Click the Uninstall... button.
   4. Click the Finish button.